Frederick Luis Aldama: Career

 He co-founded and directed SÕL-CON: The Brown, Black, & Indigenous Comics Expo.
 He is founder and director of the Latinx Pop Lab BIPOC Comics & Multimedia Arts Expo & Symposium at UT Austin—the nation's premier comic book symposium and expo that focuses on the work of BIPOC scholars, artists, writers, editors, filmmakers, and illustrators from the U.S. and beyond.
 He served on the executive council of the International Society for the Study of Narrative from 2013 to 2015, and serves on the advisory boards for journals such as Narrative, INKS: The Journal of Comics Society, MELUS, and Journal of Narrative Theory.
 He is a member of the board for the Oxford Bibliographies in Latino Studies.
 He is an associate editor of American Book Review and judge for the TIL/Texas Institute of Letters.
+He has endowed several scholarships and awards to open doors and recognize creative and scholarly work as well as leadership.
+In an interview where he discusses his Leadership Scholarship Fund for OSU's Department of English, he states, "Too many brilliant English majors, especially those who've faced educational or economic obstacles, have the vision and drive to make real change but need support to fully realize their potential."

 Essays, interviews, and media appearances

 Aldama's articles, reviews, and interviews have appeared in Aztlán, College Literature, Poets & Writers, World Literature Today, Cross Cultural Poetics, Lit: Literature Interpretation Theory, Lucero, Comparative Literature, The Callaloo Journal, Nepantla, Journal of Interdisciplinary Literary Analysis, American Literature, Latin American Research Review, Modern Fiction Studies, Modern Drama, SubStance, Style, ImageTexT, Latino Studies Projections: The Journal of Movies and Mind, Alter/nativas: Latin American Cultural Studies Journal, and Journal of the West.
 Interviews with Aldama have appeared in ABC News, PBS, Fox News Latino, CNN, VOXXI, MSNBC, Telemundo, The Washington Post, the New York Times, the Los Angeles Review of Books, Channel 10 news, Hispanic Living; Listin Diario; Spain's Efe; KETR Radio, KCET's Artbound “Love & Rockets” documentary, and TUBI's Gone Before His Time: Freddie Prinze Sr. His the podcast host for "Into the COLA-verse" that listeners on the unique journeys of faculty in the College of Liberal Arts at UT Austin.